alejandro-armenta/Navigation_DQN/Report.md

 # Report

-The learning algorith is a DQN a Deep Q Network that uses experience replay with fixed Q targets.
+The learning algorithm is a DQN a Deep Q Network that uses experience replay with fixed Q targets.

 The experience replay shuffles SARS tuples to remove correlation across consecutive states.